motykatomasz/Supercomputing-For-Big-Data/Blogpost/lab2blogpost.md

 Our implementation completes the job in 5 minutes ad 5 seconds, for a total expenditure of $2.695; both metrics are far below the requirements reported in the lab manual, respectively below 30 minutes and $12.
 These results yield a metric of 0.0620.
 However, we decided to analyze the cluster performances to check the presence of eventual bottlenecks.
 Below are reported the visualizations obtained through Ganglia.

 ![figure 3](./img/overviewc48x.png)

 **Figure 2.** *Usage of resources for 20 c4.x8large machines.*

 As it is possible to notice from the figures, no particual bottleneck that is slowing down eccessively the cluster exists (i.e., no clear peak or abnormal behavior appears in the graphs).
 However, we can clearly see that the the cpu (~55%) and memory usage can still be higher.
-As the memory is probably bounded by some spark configuration (Spark application filters most of the data at start so we don't really need high memory limit), the CPU seems like it's waiting for I/O. Tjerefore, we decided to look for other machine type that has better bandwidth/vCores ratio.
+As the memory is probably bounded by some spark configuration (Spark application filters most of the data at start so we don't really need high memory limit), the CPU seems like it's waiting for I/O. Therefore, we decided to look for other machine type that has better bandwidth/vCores ratio.

 # Further experiments
 First, we opted to try others from c4 family as they are easier to compare with *c4.8xlarge* and they are compute optimized, which we thought is more suitable for application.